Driving community-led behaviour change

 A campaign that achieved behaviour change and community ownership

-An independent evaluation concluded that Behind the Wheel achieved its key goal of increasing young drivers’ (and their family members’) knowledge about the different stages of licensing, how to get a full driver’s licence and the different licence conditions.
+An independent evaluation concluded that Behind the Wheel achieved its key goal of increasing young drivers’ (and their family members’) knowledge about the different stages of licensing, how to get a full driver’s licence, and the different licence conditions.

 The biggest indicator of success was the community taking ownership of the programme.
 After the government funding and our agency’s involvement ended, a community organisation was determined to see the programme continue.
 They felt it had been a really positive and critical part of bringing their community together, supporting young people, and making their roads safer.